vcdep/vcdep_setup/README.md

-# Visual Continuous Delivery Pipeline (CDEP) Setup
+# Visual Continuous Delivery Pipeline (VCDEP) Setup

 ## Overview
 VCDEP is designed to give instructors the ability to quickly and easily setup